greeble-dev/instant_resolution/README.md

 A toy program for checking the resolution of Rust's `std::time::Instant`.
+Use only for entertainment.

 ```
 git clone https://github.com/greeble-dev/instant_resolution.git